myrrlyn/oeuvre/conjecture-codes-malacath.md

 tags:
 - orcs
 - worldbuilding
+about: >
+  I wrote this piece during an information trawl for my RPG character.
+Its age is pretty evident, both in writing style and content.

+  Covering up old awkwardness is a sign of weakness.
+We all started somewhere.
 ---

 The Code of Malacath is a set of unwritten rules passed through the Orcish